lukasniessen-esentri/react-use-zod-form/README.md

 If multiple on one input, all of them must pass.
 If one does not pass, "onError" is called.
 All inputs that fail have their onErrors called, not only the first fail.

+But: For multiple on one input, only the first one will trigger the error message to be shown.
+--> Order of checking: Required 1st, zodSchema 2nd, isValid 3rd

 ---

 Working example:

 ```

 import React, { useState } from 'react';
 import { ZodForm } from 'react-zod-form';
 import { z } from 'zod';